django-cms/django-cms/docs/contributing/contributing.rst

 HTML, CSS and JavaScript
 ------------------------

-As of django CMS 3.0.7, we use spaces within frontend code, not tabs as previously.
+As of django CMS 3.1, we will use spaces within frontend code, not tabs as previously.
+In the meantime, please continue using tabs - all tabs will be converted to spaces in a single commit for 3.1.

 Frontend code should be formatted for readability.
 If in doubt, follow existing examples, or ask.